CSCfi/csc-env-eff/hands-on/disk-areas/disk-areas-tutorial.md

 # Disk areas in CSC supercomputing environment

-## Learning Objectives
+**Learning Objectives:**
 CSC users working at supercomputing environment have been granted with different disk areas (or directories) to manage their data in supercomputers.
 It is therefore important to understand your disk areas to manage personal and project-specific data.

 Upon completion of this tutorial, you will get familiar with:
 - Personal and project-specific disk areas and their quotas in CSC supercomputing environment
 - Ideal disk areas for large IO operations

-### Identify your personal and project-specific directories in Puhti and Mahti supercomputers
+## Identify your personal and project-specific directories in Puhti and Mahti supercomputers

 Each user at CSC supercomputer (Puhti or Mahti) owns different disk areas (or directories), each one with a specific purpose.
 You can get familiar with the directories by issuing the following command in login node: